Art. Community. Diversity.

 Renarrative @ Worm Rotterdam

-RENARRATIVE explores lost histories and reimagines them to shape the future.
-Through video, painting, and installations, six artists revive underrepresented narratives drawn from personal memories, experiences, and cultural identity.
-The group show, curated by Magali Elali, is rooted in Critical Fabulation, a method by scholar Saidiya Hartman, blending historical research, critical theory, and storytelling to fill gaps in history.
+Curated by Magali Elali, the exhibition is rooted in Critical Fabulation, a method developed by scholar Saidiya Hartman that blends historical research, critical theory, and storytelling to fill historical gaps.
 Like Hartman, these artists reclaim erased personal and collective histories.

-Originally produced by Cultuurcentrum Brugge & Club Magie, the exhibition was first shown at Belfort Brugge before travelling to WORM.
+Originally produced by Cultuurcentrum Brugge and Club Magie, the exhibition premiered at Belfort Brugge before traveling to WORM Rotterdam.

 Info

-WORM Rotterdam – Boomgaardsstraat 71, 3012 XA Rotterdam
+Location: WORM Rotterdam, Boomgaardsstraat 71, 3012 XA Rotterdam

 More info on the artists